awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-interpret-status.md

 The resource is shutting down after successfully completing its work\.

 `SKIPPED`
-The component skipped intervals of execution after the pipeline was activated using a timestamp that is later than the current schedule\.
+The component skipped intervals of execution after the pipeline was activated using a time stamp that is later than the current schedule\.

 `TIMEDOUT`
 The resource exceeded the `terminateAfter` threshold and was stopped by AWS Data Pipeline\.
 After the resource reaches this status, AWS Data Pipeline ignores the `actionOnResourceFailure`, `retryDelay`, and `retryTimeout` values for that resource\.
 This status applies only to resources\.